fbgallet/roam-extension-speech-to-roam/README.md

 ### Voice transcription and AI Assistant supporting text, voice or images as prompt.
 Easy-to-define context and templated post-processing for response structured exactly as you want.
 Support up-to-date GPT or Claude models, and most of existing models through OpenRouter and local models through Ollama.

+### 🆕 New in v.10:
+- possibility to customize baseURL for OpenAI API, and add OpenAI models (like o1-preview or your own fine-tuned ones)
+- GPT-4o is now 50% cheaper

 ### 🆕 New in v.9:

 - Hierarchy in AI responses is much better reproduced in the hierarchy of the created blocks, as one might expect from an outliner.
 - Groq API support (providing the powerful 'whisper-large-v3' model for audio transcription)
 - Fixed the issue preventing GPT-4o & GPT-4o-mini to work on Sarafi browser.
 - Faster and streamed Claude responses

-### 🆕 New in v.8:

-- GPT-4o-mini (3x cheaper) replace by default GPT-3.5
-- Easily chat with your AI assistant with the button on the right of your prompt to continue a conversation

 (See changelog [here](https://github.com/fbgallet/roam-extension-speech-to-roam/blob/main/CHANGELOG.md))